-Ottingers v.
-Alliance Home Health Care
+Ottingers V. Alliance Home Health Care

 Blanche and Les had found what was for them the ideal assisted living situation, in a lovely country setting, where they could enjoy farm animals and gardening, be together, and entertain their daughter and grandchildren when they came to visit.
 Their ability to stay in this ideal situation was taken from them when a home health company (not associated with the assisted living facility), hired to provide physical therapy services to Blanche, failed to support her in the walking therapy session.
 As a result she fell and broke both legs.
 She will never fully recover from the devastating health effects of this injury and it resulted in such a decline in independence that the Ottingers had to move out of the rural setting that they had so loved.

-MCML brought suit against the home health care company that failed to protect Blanche from the very injury (a fall) that their services had been retained to prevent.
+MMLC brought suit against the home health care company that failed to protect Blanche from the very injury (a fall) that their services had been retained to prevent.
 After two years of litigation, a settlement was achieved that enabled the Ottingers to move back into a similarly small, homey and warm setting, while still receiving the full nursing services that they required.

-The following link is to a video documentary featuring Les Ottinger, who so well exemplifies the vibrant, fascinating, and engaging people that we take great honor in representing.
+The following link is to a video documentary featuring Les Ottinger, who so well exemplifies the vibrant, fascinating and engaging people that we take great honor in representing.

-Fox v.
-St. Joseph's Healthcare
+Fox V. St. Joseph’s Healthcare

-George Fox was treated at St. Joseph's Hospital for evaluation of a problem with his heart.
-Eleven days later, he died of a condition he did not have when he entered the hospital — Neuroleptic Malignant Syndrome (NMS).
-This fatal disease was caused by the doctors' administration of the prescription drug "Haldol."
-Rather than take him off the Haldol once the symptoms of NMS appeared, George's physician increased his dosage and George died five days later.
+George Fox was treated at St. Joseph’s Hospital for evaluation of a problem with his heart.
+Eleven days later, he died of a condition he did not have when he entered the hospital — neuroleptic malignant syndrome (NMS).
+This fatal disease was caused by the doctors’ administration of the prescription drug “Haldol.”
+Rather than take him off the Haldol once the symptoms of NMS appeared, George’s physician increased his dosage and George died five days later.

-We sued the hospital on behalf of George Fox's widow and, while the lawsuit didn't remove the pain Sonia felt from her loss, made changes that will prevent such treatment from happening to future patients.
+We sued the hospital on behalf of George Fox’s widow and, while the lawsuit didn’t remove the pain Sonia felt from her loss, it made changes that will prevent such treatment from happening to future patients.

-Jensen v.
-Manor Care Sandia, N.M.
+Jensen V. Manor Care Sandia, N.M.
 2nd Jud.
 Dist.
 Ct., CV 96-007988.